AlexandrSchiwe/AlexandrSchiwe/README.md

 ### Hi there 👋

+# 💻 Alex Schiwe

+**`Junior frontend developer`**

+Aspiring frontend developer dedicated to the craft of clean code and pixel-perfect designs.
+Committed to continuous learning and growth, I strive to create intuitive user experiences through meticulous attention to detail.
+Passionate about transforming creative ideas into functional, visually appealing web applications.

+### 🧰 Languages and Tools

 <!--
 **AlexandrSchiwe/AlexandrSchiwe** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.